hyperledger/fabric/docs/source/orderer_deploy.md

 * `BootstrapFile` --- this is the name of the genesis block you will generate for this ordering service.

-* `GenesisMethod` --- the method by which the bootstrap block is given.
+* `BootstrapMethod` --- the method by which the bootstrap block is given.
 For now, this can only be `file`, in which the file in the `BootstrapFile` is specified.

 If you are deploying this node as part of a cluster (for example, as part of a